· 11 min read

 How to Design Systems That Handle Millions of Users

-How to design systems that handle millions of users is one of the most searched questions in backend engineering, and for good reason: most engineers have sat in a system design interview, or worse, a production incident, and realized they didn’t have a clear mental model for what comes after “add more servers.”
+How to design systems that handle millions of users is one of the most searched questions in backend engineering, and for good reason: I’ve sat in a system design interview, or worse, a production incident, and realized I didn’t have a clear mental model for what comes after “add more servers.”
 Designing systems that support millions of users isn’t a single architectural decision.
 It’s a staged sequence of choices, each one unlocking the next order-of-magnitude of capacity.
 Get the sequence wrong and you either over-engineer too early and kill your velocity, or under-engineer and scramble when traffic spikes.

-This article walks you through those stages from a single-server setup to a globally distributed architecture, with concrete decision checkpoints at every milestone.
-If you want to go deeper on any of the layers covered here, Posts tagged “engineering”, imlucas.dev publishes detailed breakdowns on each one, from database sharding internals to observability strategy.
+In this article, I walk you through those stages from a single-server setup to a globally distributed architecture, with concrete decision checkpoints at every milestone.
+If you want to go deeper on any of the layers I cover here, Posts tagged “engineering”, imlucas.dev is where I publish detailed breakdowns on each one, from database sharding internals to observability strategy.

 The six-stage scaling map: a framework for scalable system design

-The most common mistake engineers make is designing for 10 million users on day one.
+The most common mistake I see engineers make is designing for 10 million users on day one.
 Over-engineering at an early stage kills development velocity, wastes infrastructure budget, and introduces complexity you’re not equipped to operate yet.
-Premature sharding or microservices adoption often harm early-stage velocity more than traffic spikes do, a pattern well-documented in engineering postmortems across the industry.
-The staged model gives you a principled way to know when to invest in the next layer, not before.
+In my experience, premature sharding or microservices adoption harms early-stage velocity more than traffic spikes do, a pattern I’ve seen repeatedly in engineering postmortems across the industry.
+The staged model is how I decide when to invest in the next layer, not before.

 The six stages progress like this: (1) single server, (2) separated database, (3) cached reads plus a load balancer, (4) CDN plus async queues, (5) sharded data with read replicas, (6) globally distributed with CQRS.
 Each stage is triggered by observable load thresholds, not arbitrary timelines or gut feelings.
 The transition from Stage 1 to Stage 2 happens when your database CPU crosses around 70%, within the generally accepted 70–85% warning band used in SRE practice, not when you hit a certain funding milestone.

-The mechanism that makes this work in practice is the decision checkpoint: a set of defined metrics (CPU utilization, p95 latency, error rate) that tell you when your current architecture is approaching its ceiling.
-Reactive scaling, fixing things after they break in production, is avoidable if you build these checkpoints into your operational routine from the start.
-Teams that define thresholds in advance tend to scale more smoothly; teams that don’t often end up doing architecture work under pressure.
+The mechanism that makes this work in practice is the decision checkpoint: a set of defined metrics (CPU utilization, p95 latency, error rate) that tell me when my current architecture is approaching its ceiling.
+Reactive scaling, fixing things after they break in production, is avoidable when I build these checkpoints into my operational routine from the start.
+The teams I’ve worked with that define thresholds in advance tend to scale more smoothly; the ones that don’t often end up doing architecture work under pressure.

 Stages 1 and 2: from a single server to a separated, cached setup (0 to ~10K users)

 A single server is a legitimate starting point.
 It handles co-located compute, app logic, and database traffic efficiently at low scale, and it’s the simplest possible thing to operate.
-The signals that it’s time to move on are specific: database CPU exceeding 70%, p95 query latency crossing 500ms, or any moment the database and app server are actively competing for memory on the same instance.
+The signals I watch for to know it’s time to move on are specific: database CPU exceeding 70%, p95 query latency crossing 500ms, or any moment the database and app server are actively competing for memory on the same instance.
 None of these are vague.
 They’re measurable.

 Moving the database to a dedicated host typically reduces resource contention significantly by eliminating the competition for CPU and memory that degrades performance on a shared instance.
-The next move is adding an in-memory cache like Redis to serve repeated reads without touching the database on every request.
-The 80/20 rule is reliable here: roughly 20% of your data (hot rows, frequently queried records) accounts for around 80% of read traffic.
-Caching those aggressively can cut database load by 60–80% before you ever touch horizontal scaling, a significant performance gain from a relatively contained infrastructure change.
+My next move is adding an in-memory cache like Redis to serve repeated reads without touching the database on every request.
+The 80/20 rule is reliable here: roughly 20% of my data (hot rows, frequently queried records) accounts for around 80% of read traffic.
+Caching those aggressively cuts database load by 60–80% before I ever touch horizontal scaling, a significant performance gain from a relatively contained infrastructure change.

 Vertical scaling is cheap and fast to implement, but it has a hard ceiling.
-At some point, you’ve exhausted the cost-effective instance sizes and you’re still seeing degradation under load.
-That’s your checkpoint for Stage 3.
-The decision isn’t “when do we feel ready to scale horizontally?”
-It’s “when have we hit the ceiling of what a single, larger machine can cost-effectively deliver?”
+At some point, I’ve exhausted the cost-effective instance sizes and I’m still seeing degradation under load.
+That’s my checkpoint for Stage 3.
+The question I ask isn’t “do I feel ready to scale horizontally?”
+It’s “have I hit the ceiling of what a single, larger machine can cost-effectively deliver?”
 Those are very different questions, and the second one has a concrete answer.

 Stages 3 and 4: horizontal scale, load balancing, and async processing (10K to 500K users)

 Stateless services are the prerequisite for horizontal scaling.
-Any session state, local file storage, or in-process caching that ties a request to a specific server has to move out before you can treat individual instances as disposable.
-Once your web tier is stateless, you can scale it horizontally behind a load balancer (AWS ELB, NGINX, HAProxy) and gain fault tolerance for the first time.
-This is the stage where you eliminate the single point of failure in your architecture.
+Any session state, local file storage, or in-process caching that ties a request to a specific server has to move out before I can treat individual instances as disposable.
+Once my web tier is stateless, I can scale it horizontally behind a load balancer (AWS ELB, NGINX, HAProxy) and gain fault tolerance for the first time.
+This is the stage where I eliminate the single point of failure in my architecture.

 A CDN offloads static assets to edge nodes, cutting origin server load by 50–80% for media-heavy applications.
-Simultaneously, read replicas on your database distribute the roughly 80% of traffic that’s reads across multiple nodes while all writes still go to the primary.
-This combination handles the majority of scaling challenges in the 10K–500K user range without requiring sharding.
-In practice, many B2B SaaS products and typical web applications never need to go further than this, though the point at which sharding becomes necessary depends heavily on write volume and dataset size.
+Simultaneously, read replicas on the database distribute the roughly 80% of traffic that’s reads across multiple nodes while all writes still go to the primary.
+In my experience, this combination handles the majority of scaling challenges in the 10K–500K user range without requiring sharding.
+I’ve seen many B2B SaaS products and typical web applications never need to go further than this, though the point at which sharding becomes necessary depends heavily on write volume and dataset size.

 Offloading async work: the queue decision

 Inline synchronous processing becomes a serious bottleneck as concurrency grows.
 Image resizing, email sending, report generation: these operations have no business being in the critical request path.
-Offloading them to message queues (SQS, RabbitMQ, Kafka) decouples them entirely.
+I offload them to message queues (SQS, RabbitMQ, Kafka) to decouple them entirely.
 The request returns immediately; a worker consumes the task asynchronously.
-A common heuristic: if any synchronous operation in your critical path consistently adds 100ms or more to request latency, it’s worth evaluating as a queue candidate, though the right threshold depends on your specific SLOs.
+The heuristic I use: if any synchronous operation in my critical path consistently adds 100ms or more to request latency, it’s worth evaluating as a queue candidate, though the right threshold depends on the specific SLOs.

 Stages 5 and 6: designing systems that handle millions of users at data scale (500K to 10M+)

 At this scale, the database becomes the constraint again, but for different reasons than Stage 1.
-You’re no longer fighting resource contention on a single host; you’re fighting write throughput and dataset size.
-Sharding vs partitioning vs replication is a useful primer when deciding how to split data: sharding splits data horizontally across nodes by a partition key (user ID, region), enabling write scalability and massive dataset growth.
+I’m no longer fighting resource contention on a single host; I’m fighting write throughput and dataset size.
+Sharding vs partitioning vs replication is a useful primer I lean on when deciding how to split data: sharding splits data horizontally across nodes by a partition key (user ID, region), enabling write scalability and massive dataset growth.
 Replication copies the full dataset for read scaling and high availability, but doesn’t solve write bottlenecks.
-They’re complementary tools, not alternatives.
+I treat them as complementary tools, not alternatives.

 Distributed SQL databases like YugabyteDB and CockroachDB automate both sharding and replication.
 They shard internally, replicate per shard, and maintain ACID guarantees across nodes.
-For most engineering teams at this scale, distributed SQL eliminates the operational complexity of manual sharding while delivering availability that manual approaches rarely match without substantial additional investment.
-A well-configured distributed SQL cluster with high replication factors can reach five-nines availability; achieving comparable uptime with hand-rolled sharding typically requires considerably more engineering overhead.
+For most teams I’ve worked with at this scale, distributed SQL eliminates the operational complexity of manual sharding while delivering availability that manual approaches rarely match without substantial additional investment.
+I’ve seen a well-configured distributed SQL cluster with high replication factors reach five-nines availability; achieving comparable uptime with hand-rolled sharding typically requires considerably more engineering overhead.

-CQRS (Command Query Responsibility Segregation) separates the read and write paths entirely, letting you scale each independently.
+CQRS (Command Query Responsibility Segregation) separates the read and write paths entirely, letting me scale each independently.
 Write models handle mutations; read models serve queries from denormalized, precomputed views at high throughput.
-This pattern appears at Stage 6 when independent read scaling becomes a hard requirement, and it pairs naturally with event sourcing for temporal queries.
+I reach for this pattern at Stage 6 when independent read scaling becomes a hard requirement, and it pairs naturally with event sourcing for temporal queries.
 Amazon and large e-commerce platforms use it precisely because the read-to-write ratio is so heavily skewed that treating both paths identically wastes resources on one end and bottlenecks the other.

-Instagram’s scaling history is the most instructive real-world reference here.
+Instagram’s scaling history is the most instructive real-world reference I’ve found.
 They scaled from 14 million users with 3 engineers to 400 million daily active users by making a handful of deliberate choices: sharding PostgreSQL by user ID, running Cassandra clusters per continent for feed data to manage latency, and rewriting Python hot paths in Cython before adding hardware.
-The most transferable lesson is their sequencing: optimize code and queries first, add infrastructure second.
-Most teams reverse this and end up overprovisioning instead of profiling.
+The most transferable lesson I take from them is their sequencing: optimize code and queries first, add infrastructure second.
+I’ve watched many teams reverse this and end up overprovisioning instead of profiling.
 For a deeper technical retrospective on how Instagram evolved its infrastructure, see this write-up on how Instagram scaled its infrastructure.

 Capacity planning for millions of users: turning user counts into resource estimates

-Capacity planning for millions of users starts with a back-of-envelope calculation that converts user counts into infrastructure requirements.
-The core assumptions chain together:
+When I’m capacity planning for millions of users, I start with a back-of-envelope calculation that converts user counts into infrastructure requirements.
+The core assumptions I chain together:

 1. Assume 1–10% of total users are daily active users (DAU).